What are Magnet Programs?

-District-paid transportation MAY be provided for ELEMENTARY (K-5/6) applicants if they reside outside a two-mile radius of the magnet program.
-District-paid transportation MAY be provided for SECONDARY (6-12) applicants if they reside outside a five-mile radius of the magnet program.
-Students attending the following span schools have a two-mile eligibility radius: Arroyo Seco, Lake Balboa, Sherman Oaks CES, Western Ave and Westside Global Awareness.
+District-paid transportation MAY be provided for ELEMENTARY (K-5/6) applicants if they reside outside a one-mile radius of the magnet program.
+District-paid transportation MAY be provided for SECONDARY (6-12) applicants if they reside outside a three-mile radius of the magnet program.
+Students attending the following span schools have a one-mile eligibility radius: Arroyo Seco, Laurel, Lake Balboa, Sherman Oaks CES, Western Ave and Westside.

 Students with disabilities enrolling in a Magnet Program may also have access to transportation.
 Magnet programs may offer school to school transportation for eligible students.